-- A potential impact on a small non-perennial watercourse and its associated ESA and CBA corridors; - A potential low impact on bird species (specifically the Lanner Falcon).
+- The potential impact on the two watercourses and the potential impact on the CBA associated with the Klipkoppie Municipal NR; - A potential low impact on bird species (specifically the Secretary bird).

-However, based on the Terrestrial Biodiversity Evaluation for this study (Table 9), the potential accumulative impact is considered to a LOW negative (even without mitigation).
+The Terrestrial Biodiversity Evaluation for this study (Table 9), gives the potential accumulative impact is considered to a Medium/Low negative, which can be reduced to very low with mitigation.